 - i.
-Affected Persons: There are no affected persons who shall be directly or indirectly adversely affected by the proposed interventions. - ii.
-Other Interested persons: In relation to structural interventions, these would be contractors, project management consultants, regulatory bodies/institutional stakeholders such as Pollution Control Board, Forest and Wildlife department or other environmental authorities, etc. In relation to non-structural interventions, these would
+Affected Persons: There are no affected persons who shall be directly or indirectly adversely affected by the proposed interventions.
+It is important to also identify affected persons if gets affected from any impacts related to construction on cultural and religious heritage perspective. - ii.
+Other Interested persons: In relation to structural interventions, these would be contractors, project management consultants, regulatory bodies/institutional stakeholders such as revenue, Pollution control board, forest and wildlife department or other environmental authorities, etc. In relation to non-structural interventions, these would be communities living downstream including farmers, village heads (Sarpanchs), community leaders, district administration, police, state disaster management authority, revenue department, electronic and print media, etc. These communities would be key stakeholders requiring to be involved in the implementation of EAP. - iii.
+Disadvantaged and Vulnerable Stakeholders: Illiterate persons, physically challenged, women and elderly would be key stakeholders. requiring special focus and outreach to ensure that they are well informed about the provisions of the EAP.